Danidayscat/trabajo_final_de_master_UOC/README.md

 pip install -r requirements.txt
 ```

-## Results

-The results and evaluation metrics are stored in the `results/` directory.
-These include the precision, recall, and F1-score for both the GREP and LLM-RAG pipelines.

 ## Contributing

 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.